How to Make a Contouche

 The Fabric

-For those who want it in a nutshell: If you economically puzzle the pattern used here onto your fabric and aren't taller than 165 cm, 7-8 metres @ 150 cm width or 10-12 metres @ 90 cm width will suffice, a small safety allowance included.
+As for the amount, for those who want it in a nutshell: If you economically puzzle the pattern used here onto your fabric and aren't taller than 165 cm, 7-8 metres @ 150 cm width or 10-12 metres @ 90 cm width will suffice, a small safety allowance included.
 1-2 metres more for patterned fabrics.

 Stout figures need only insignifically more fabric, tall ones need significantly more.
 The calculation for a relatively economical pattern (i.e. small panier) and 150 cm fabric width goes roughly like this: